bch-tnc/eeg/README.md

 - run plots.m (can skip if don't need )
 - run outputPower.m

-After all of this, the result should be a .csv file with the power band values
+After all of this, the result should be:
+	- a .csv file with the power band values
+	- a .mat file called "expData.mat" which contains a struct containing all trace window data for a single experiment

 At this moment, running DSI_Load.m, extractWindows.m, and outputPower.m works pretty smoothly